Muzietto/es6-lambda-calculus/README.md

 # es6-lambda-calculus
 Describing lambda-calculus using EcmaScript 6 arrow notation (currently only on FF, IE11 and Edge).

-Wholly inspired by the study of "Functional Programming through Lambda Calculus" (G. Michaelson)
+Inspired by the study of "Functional Programming through Lambda Calculus" (G. Michaelson)

 Made possible only by the mind-blowing work of Alonzo Church.